AdKats/AdKats/extensions/LRT-README.md

     <b>The gist of it for vehicles: </b>By default, enforcement is on kill with specific vehicles.
 This is important because not everyone uses vehicles, so only those players using restricted vehicles should have their loadouts enforced for those vehicles.
 Optionally you can enforce on spawn for vehicle loadouts, regardless, which is not advised but is available as an option.
 </p>
 <p>
-    <b>Details for infantry: </b>Loadouts have several reasons for being checked; A player spawns, gets reported, gets punished, gets marked, or has more than 5 infraction points.
+    <b>Details for infantry: </b>Loadouts have several reasons for being checked; A player spawns, gets reported, gets punished, gets marked, or has more than X infraction points.
 Any of these instances will call a loadout check, and the reason for checking them changes the way the enforcement works.
 </p>
 <p>
     When running loadout enforcement for a specific player, the reason, and action if invalid, is first decided.
 The following are results for specific reasons, in order of priority: